cjmcgraw/ml-rescore-es-plugin/README.md

 # Elasticsearch Plugin: ml-grpc-rescore

 This is an Elasticsearch [rescore](https://www.elastic.co/guide/en/elasticsearch/reference/7.9//filter-search-results.html#rescore) [plugin](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-plugins.html).
-The purpose of this plugin is to allow an external model to dyanmically score documents in real time, in a hyper critical production system, where the underlying machine learning model changes rapidly , and the documents are extremely volatile in state.
+The purpose of this plugin is to allow an external model to dyanmically score documents in real time, in a hyper critical production system, where the underlying machine learning model changes rapidly, and the documents are extremely volatile in state.

 ## But why?